CenterStage Theatre

 Hearing Assistance

-- Theater equipped with an FM Hearing Assistance System
+- Theater equipped with an FM Hearing Assistance System.
+Ask the box office for details.

-- Select dates will be Live Open Captioned.
-Select seats toward audience right (3rd-5th rows are ideal) for best view.
+- 2nd Sunday shows will be Live Open Captioned.
+For best view, select seats on audience right (3rd-5th rows are ideal).

 Accessible Approach/Entrance